 - Cuts, bruises, and sprains: Seeming minor cuts and sprains can still cause extreme pain and disruptions to victims’ lives.

-Following an ATV accident, first and foremost, seek medical assistance.
+Following a Morgantown ATV accident, first and foremost, seek medical assistance.
 Injured victims must prioritize their health and safety.
 After obtaining a medical evaluation, contact law enforcement to file an accident report.
 The officer’s accident report will include pictures of the accident scene, witness information, and any citations for violations of traffic laws.

 Who Is At Fault for the Accident?